 There was also extensive remodelling of the bottom four floors, creating seven additional homes, and improvements to communal facilities.

-Rydon said it was "shocked to hear of the devastating fire", adding that the work "met all required building control, fire regulation and health & safety standards".
+Rydon said it was "shocked to hear of the devastating fire", adding that the work met "all required building regulations".

-The tower is managed by the Kensington and Chelsea Tenant Management Organisation (KCTMO) on behalf of the council.
+The tower was managed by the Kensington and Chelsea Tenant Management Organisation (KCTMO) on behalf of the council.